nebstech/Ventur/proposal.md

 As a user, I want to be able to save trips i'm interested in for later viewing.
 As a user, I want to be able to be able to customize my profile.
 As a user, I want to be able to search for trips based on destination, date, or keywords so that I can easily find relevant reviews and information.
+As a user, I want to be able to leave reviews for the trips I have taken, including ratings and comments, so that I can share my experiences with other users.

 # Features